himaenshuu/event-yagya/VERCEL_DEPLOYMENT.md

 - Set up and deploy? **Y**
 - Which scope?
 (Select your account)
 - Link to existing project? **N** (or **Y** if you have one)
-- What's your project's name? `event-yagya`
+- What's your project's name? `community-festival-app`
 - In which directory is your code located? `./`
 - Want to override settings? **N**